The Split/Lip Press Mission

-Split/Lip Press publishes beautifully designed, high quality prose books and chapbooks.
+Since 2014, SLP has been honored to publish innovative and culturally relevant books.
 We collaborate with our authors as much as possible to design books which reflect the complexity of their work, and we print on-demand to provide our authors with the highest possible royalties.
-Each year, Split/Lip Press runs a guest-judged chapbook contest as well as separate submissions periods for flash fiction/short story manuscripts, novella/novels, and memoir/NF-hybrid/essay collections.
-Since 2013, SLP has been honored to bring innovative and culturally relevant books into print, thanks to the work of our forebears, J. Scott Bugher and Amanda Miska—the previous publishers of Split/Lip Press who helped build a remarkable catalog of books for our shelves.
+Each year, Split/Lip Press runs separate submissions periods for flash fiction/short story manuscripts, novella/novels, nonfiction/hybrid collections, and chapbooks (alternating between nonfiction/hybrid and fiction).

 The Split/Lip Press Team

 Kristine Langley Mahler is the author of A Calendar Is a Snakeskin (Autofocus, 2023) and Curing Season: Artifacts (West Virginia University Press, 2022).
 Her work has been supported by the Nebraska Arts Council, named Notable in Best American Essays 2019 and 2021, and published in DIAGRAM, Fourth Genre, Ninth Letter, American Literary Review, and Brevity, among others.
 Find more about her projects at kristinelangleymahler.com or @suburbanprairie.

 Caleb Tankersley’s story collection Sin Eaters won the Permafrost Book Prize and was published in 2022 by University of Alaska Press.
 He is also the author of the chapbook Jesus Works the Night Shift.
 His writing can be found in Carve, The Cimarron Review, Puerto del Sol, Sycamore Review, and other magazines.
 He lives and teaches in St. Paul.